unpunnyfuns/codemods/src/nb/mappings/README.md

 DROP_PROPS = [
   ...commonDropProps.COMMON,
-  "shadow", // Use style-based shadows in Aurora
+  "shadow", // Use style-based shadows in Nordlys
 ];
 ```